redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_use.md

 ## rhoas service-registry use

-Use a Service Registry instance
+Set the current Service Registry instance

 ### Synopsis